 5. What are the most common reasons improper postage is paid?

-- Package weight and/or dimensions entered during label printing do not match the actual shipment.
+- Weight and/or dimensions do not match the actual shipment.

 6. What are some tips to avoid incorrect postage?

 - Example: Does your staff know the difference between a Small Flat Rate Box vs. a Medium Flat Rate Box?

 - Verify that the return address matches your warehouse location.